MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/wpf-winforms.md

 Before you begin, please make sure that the following prerequisites are met:

-* Your project is targeting .NET Framework 4.5 or later (.NET Core is not supported yet).
+* Your project is targeting either .NET Framework 4.5 (or higher) or .NET Core 3.0 (or higher).
-* If you use the SDK from a portable library, it must target .NET standard 1.0 or later (PCL is not supported).
+* If you use the SDK from a portable library, it must target .NET standard 1.0 or higher (PCL is not supported).

 ## 2. Create your app in the App Center Portal to obtain the App Secret